Women's Football Superleague of Kosovo

-The Women's Football Superleague of Kosovo (Superliga e Futbollit për Femra të Kosovës), also known as the SIGURIA Women's Superleague (SIGURIA Superliga e Femrave) for sponsorship reasons with SIGURIA, is the top women's association football division of the Kosovo football league system.
-The league is organized by the Football Federation of Kosovo and the division currently has an eight-team format.
+The Women's Football Superleague of Kosovo (Superliga e Futbollit për Femra të Kosovës), also known as the SIGURIA Women's Superleague (SIGURIA Superliga e Femrave) for sponsorship reasons, is the top women's association football division of the women's football league system in Kosovo.
+The league is organised by the Football Federation of Kosovo (FFK) through its competitions commission and, since a 2022 reorganisation, has operated as an eight-team national championship at the apex of a multi-tier women's league structure.